 The incidence of Gaucher disease type I ranges from 1 in 30,000 to 1 in 100,000 in the general population, but is much more frequent among Ashkenazi Jews with an incidence of approximately 1 in 900.
 Types II and III both have an incidence of approximately 1 in 100,000 in the general population.

 A diagnostic workup for Gaucher disease may demonstrate the characteristic finding of Gaucher cells on bone marrow examination, other hematologic abnormalities, and hepatosplenomegaly.
 The diagnosis can be confirmed by the demonstration of reduced or absent acid beta-glucosidase activity in leukocytes (BGL / Beta-glucosidase, Leukocytes) and molecular genetic analysis of the GBA gene (GAUW / Gaucher Disease, Mutation Analysis, GBA; or GBAMS / Gaucher Disease, Full Gene Analysis, GBA).
-Glucopsychosine is elevated in symptomatic patients and may be helpful in determining treatment response.
+Glucopsychosine is elevated in symptomatic patients and supports a diagnosis of Gaucher disease.
+It may also be helpful in determining treatment response.